-Modeling An Environmental Impact Assessment (EIA) must be performed that Requirements includes oil spill trajectory modelling.
+Modeling Requirements An Environmental Impact Assessment (EIA) must be performed that includes oil spill trajectory modelling.
 As part of licensing and in addition to the EIA, operators must submit oil spill model results that simulate a spill over the course of seven days.
 This oil spill model must take into consideration the local wind and weather conditions.
 Risk Assessment An EIA and Social Impact Assessment (SIA) must be completed for drilling operations.
-The EIA is comprised of: Description of proposed activities including: Energy requirements Emissions Discharges of pollutants to water Plan for monitoring and reporting discharges Description of probable impacts of proposed activity The SIA is comprised of: • Description of baseline social conditions in the area potentially affected by the project Potential impacts of action Analysis of possible alternatives Analysis of possible alternatives Mitigation of pagative impacts Monitoring and evaluation Dechence Conorol • Monitoring and evaluation Options Guidance/ Principles/ Approach available to the operator, the operator must immediately inform BMP.
-BM may require the operator to secure equipment and dispersants in another wa for use on a possible oil spill.
+The EIA is comprised of: Description of proposed activities including: Energy requirements Emissions Discharges of pollutants to water Plan for monitoring and reporting discharges Description of probable impacts of proposed activity The SIA is comprised of: Description of baseline social conditions in the area potentially affected by the project Potential impacts of action Analysis of possible alternatives Mitigation of negative impacts Response Options General Guidance/ Principles/ Approach Monitoring and evaluation If there are significant changes in the stock of equipment and dispersants available to the operator, the operator must immediately inform BMP.
+BMP may require the operator to secure equipment and dispersants in another way for use on a possible oil spill.
 The government of Greenland owns the private oil spill response company, Greenland Oil Spill Response A/S. The company owns boom, temporary storage, and dispersant stockpiles that are available for oil spill response.
-Mechanical The regulations contain no requirement for open water mechanical recovery.
-Recovery - Open Water The government-owned private company, Greenland Oil Spill Response, maintains: 28 rope mop skimmers 28 oleophilic disk skimmers • 28 mini-vac skimmers • 48 land-based temporary storage systems with volume of 7.5 to 10 m 3 (1,981 to 2,642 gallons) • 40,000 liters (10,567 gallons) of dispersant Mechanical The regulations contain no requirement for shoreline mechanical recovery.
-Recovery - Shoreline Cleanup Surface Applied After an oil spill occurs, the use of dispersants must be approved by BMP Dispersants and the National Environmental Research Institute (NERI), Denmark.
-Dispersant use will be approved if it is found, through a Net Environmental benefits Analysis (NEBA), that the effects of dispersants are less harmful to me environment than it infugation was finited to mechanical recovery of no measures at all
+Mechanical Recovery - Open Water The regulations contain no requirement for open water mechanical recovery.
+The government-owned private company, Greenland Oil Spill Response, maintains: 28 rope mop skimmers 28 oleophilic disk skimmers 28 mini-vac skimmers 48 land-based temporary storage systems with volume of 7.5 to 10 m3 (1,981 to 2,642 gallons) 40,000 liters (10,567 gallons) of dispersant Mechanical Recovery - Shoreline Cleanup The regulations contain no requirement for shoreline mechanical recovery.
+Surface Applied Dispersants After an oil spill occurs, the use of dispersants must be approved by BMP and the National Environmental Research Institute (NERI), Denmark.
+Dispersant use will be approved if it is found, through a Net Environmental Benefits Analysis (NEBA), that the effects of dispersants are less harmful to the environment than if mitigation was limited to mechanical recovery or no measures at all.

 Subsurface The regulations contain no requirements for subsurface applied dispersants.
 Applied Dispersants In Situ Burning In situ burning must take place at least 10km (5.4 NM) from the coast of Greenland.
 The application will be approved if it is found, through a NEBA, that the effects of in situ burning are less harmful to the environment than if mitigation was limited to attempts at mechanical recovery or no measures at all.
 Shoreline The regulations contain no requirements for shoreline protection.
-Protection The government owned private company Greenland Oil Spill Personse The government-owned private company, Greenland On Spin Response, maintains 8,280 meters (27,165 feet) of protection boom Oil Spill Spill Tracking, The oil spill contingency plan must contain a monitoring program to be Tracking Aerial initiated in the event of a large oil spill.
-The monitoring program must Reconnaissance / primarily cover the oil content in water and sediment.
+Protection The government-owned private company, Greenland Oil Spill Response, maintains 8,280 meters (27,165 feet) of protection boom Oil Spill Spill Tracking, The oil spill contingency plan must contain a monitoring program to be Tracking Aerial initiated in the event of a large oil spill.
+The monitoring program must Reconnaissance/ primarily cover the oil content in water and sediment.
 Surveillance & Remote Sensing Source Relief Wells Operators must submit relief well contingency plans in accordance with Control Norsk Sokkels Konkuranseposisjon (NORSOK) Standard D-010.
 NORSOK and is the industry association for Norwegian oil and gas operators.
 Drilling must occur in the presence of two drilling rigs so that relief well drilling can begin immediately in the event of loss of well control.
 If two or more operators are drilling, they may be able to share a third contingency rig.
 Capping/ The regulations have no requirements for capping/intervention.
 Intervention